arguellesdev/buqui_burger/README.md

 # session_2

-A new Flutter project.
+A new Flutter project from an Entry Level Student.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. the contents include basic widgets such Scaffold, App Bar and others.
+ The main point of this repository is practice the fundamentals in code instead of only watch videos without implementing. practice the fundamentals.

 A few resources to get you started if this is your first Flutter project: